 Here are some tips to help you choose, and use, non-fiction for your preschool or early elementary aged child:

 - Select topics they are curious about that are relevant to their lives and experiences (5,6)

 - Or choose something entirely new.
 Maybe it will lead to new interests!

 - Find a book for your child with an inviting cover that includes crisp, colorful photographs or illustrations.
 Non-fiction looks MUCH better now than when you were a kid!

 - Letter size and type should be large and simple and the spacing and placement of words should make passages easy to read (7)

 Of course, encouraging your youngster to read these titles is good, but don’t forget there are benefits to reading non-fiction aloud to your child, including sharing the knowledge within the titles.
-For instance, if you read “A Butterfly is Quiet” by Dianna Aston Long to your child, forever after you and your child will both know about chrysalis’ and may even be able to point them out on a nature hike.
+For instance, if you read “A Butterfly is Patient” by Dianna Aston Long to your child, forever after you and your child will both know about chrysalis’ and may even be able to point them out on a nature hike.

 If you do read non-fiction out loud to your little one, here are some steps you may want to follow:

 - Skim through the book quickly before reading.
 There may be some pronunciation you want to practice.
 Watch out for those dinosaur names!

 - Talk about what you know about the book’s topic before you read.
 See what you learn!